pradeep-coder123/movieapi/README.md

 # and slide down and click on Github pages
 # and then click on the link to see the application

-# all the pages is made callinf API
+# all the pages is made calling API